majo48/slimTileServer/README.md

 # SlimTileServer

-Welcome to the slimTileServer wiki!
+Welcome to the slimTileServer GitHub repository!

 This is an open source project, starting November 2018:

 **Scope**:

 (Reverse) Geocoding app with:
-  * Open Address swiss data (ch.bfs.gebaeude_wohnungs_register)
+  * Open Address, swiss data (ch.bfs.gebaeude_wohnungs_register)
   * and some more

 Client software with: